 It is unknown exactly what happened though it is possible that the pair reached the summit.
 The last sighting of them alive was at roughly 300m from the summit (around 8,550m) – based on Noel Odell’s account from roughly 7,900m.

 In 1999 famous mountaineer Conrad Anker found Hillary’s body at around 8,230m just down from the first step, without Irvine.
 He was with a documentary crew who filmed the historic encounter.
 The body was identified by a tag with the name George Mallory sewn in.

 Based on a fractured leg bone it seemed like he’d taken a fall or slide and become unable to self-rescue.
 The body in places had been stripped of clothing and skin by high winds and weather, though was otherwise fairly well preserved by the extreme cold.

 Francys Arsentiev + Sergei Arsentiev – “Sleeping Beauty”

 In 1998 Arsentiev set out to become the first American woman to summit Everest without bottled oxygen.
 She achieved the incredible feat along with her husband Sergei.
 Without supplemental oxygen, however, their ascent took longer and by the time they’d started back down the weather had turned.

 On their night descent towards Camp 6, Sergei had lost sight of Francys.
 When he got to camp she wasn’t there, so he made an attempt to go back up and find her – this time with oxygen.

-A team from Uzbekistan were attempting a summit and found Francys – still alive but suffering frostbite – only a few hundred meters from the summit.
+A team from Uzbekistan was attempting a summit and found Francys – still alive but suffering frostbite – only a few hundred meters from the summit.
 They attempted to help her down, giving her a new tank of oxygen.
 However, she wasn’t able to stand.

 They attached a rope to her and tried pulling her down the slope but had to abandon her to save themselves and go down – abandoning their attempt.
 On their back, they saw Sergei going up to find her.